Course and Program Information

 Chaos and Complexity (Brock, University of Wisconsin):

-- William A. Brock (Emeritus Professor of Economics, University of Wisconsin, Madison) has
+- William A. Brock (Emeritus Professor of Economics, University of Wisconsin, Madison)

 developed a graduate course Econ 606 titled